Stepfather allegedly murdered child, ordered siblings to sleep next to dead body, investigators say

 Russell was pronounced dead in a hotel room at the Masters Inn in Seffner, where the family, according to WFLA, was living.
 Montgomery allegedly kicked and punched Russell repeatedly after the child tried to sneak out of bed to get a cookie.

 Investigators reportedly found that Montgomery had punched the 6-year-old in the face, mouth and stomach multiple times with a closed fist.
-He’s also accused of shoving the boy’s face into the carpet, and allegedly told the siblings he would be violent toward them if they also didn’t also hit their brother.
+He’s also accused of shoving the boy’s face into the carpet, and allegedly told the siblings he would be violent toward them if they didn’t also hit their brother.

 One of the brothers hit Russell twice out of fear, the Times reported.